 As I was going through my freezer over the weekend I noticed that I still have a bunch of blueberries frozen that I picked last summer.
 If memory serves I think I picked about 20 lbs of blueberries – that’s a lot of blueberries.
-At first I thought about making a couple batches of blueberry lemon muffins, but then thought differently.
+At first I thought about making a couple batches of Blueberry Greek Yogurt Muffins, but then thought differently.
 As much as I LOVE those muffins I didn’t really like the idea of delicious muffins sitting on my counter begging me to eat them at all hours of the day.
 I know portion control is my friend but honestly I am not sure I would have been able to keep it in check this week.

 Now, just like coconut oatmeal, I did not add sugar to the recipe.
 So if you eat it straight from the pan you will get the lemon pucker face for sure.
 Each bowl of oatmeal is sweetened perfectly with just 2 teaspoons of pure maple syrup after it is cooked.